xlang-ai/Spider2-V/evaluation_examples/examples/metabase/b2e30201-d921-4063-a8ff-77428cdf26c4/retrieved_chunk_size_512_chunk_overlap_20_topk_4_embed_bge-large-en-v1.5.md

  Returns `{:ok true}`if we were able to send the message successfully, otherwise a standard 400 error response.

 `PUT /api/email/`Update multiple email Settings.
 You must be a superuser or have `setting`permission to do this.

-Documentation Source:
-www.metabase.com/docs/v0.49/configuring-metabase/email.md

-Documentation Title:
-Email

-Documentation Content:
-Google Apps

-1. In the **SMTP host**field, enter smtp.gmail.com
-2. Fill in 465 for the **SMTP port**field
-3. For the **SMTP Security**field, enter **SSL**
-4. In the **SMTP username**field, enter your Google Apps email address (e.g. hello@yourdomain.com)
-5. Enter your Google Apps password in the **SMTP password**field
-6. Enter the email address you would like to be used as the sender of system notifications in the \**From Address*field.